 It is difficult to propagate witch hazel from cuttings.
 Most propagation is done from seed.
 But you need to be patient.
 The seed can take up to two years to germinate.
 In the wild, it “only” takes 18 months.
 The trick to germinating the seeds is to remember that in nature, during that 18 months the seeds experience both cold and warm weather.
 You need to mimic these temperature variations to coax the seeds into germination.

-Using fresh seed, sow it in a container and lightly cover it with soil.
+Use fresh seed harvested directly from a witch hazel.
+Sow it in a container and lightly cover it with soil.
 Keep the container at a temperature of 85⁰F for two months.
 You are trying to fool the seed into thinking that it is now summer.
 Then move the container to your refrigerator for three months.
 Now it is “winter”.
 Throughout this process, be sure to keep the soil evenly moist but not soggy.
+Misting the soil is better than using a watering can.

 After three months in the refrigerator, you can remove your container and move it outside as long as the outdoor temperatures are at least 75⁰F.
 Germination should finally occur in another 2 to 3 months.
 Keep your seedlings in a semi-shady location until late summer when you can begin to acclimate it to full sun before transplanting it into your garden.